Cerro Concepción is the hill in the UNESCO World Heritage listed port city of Valparaíso with the most attractions to see.

 While exploring Cerro Concepción, you can visit two of the historic churches set up by the expat community in Valparaíso.
 The first is St. Paul’s Anglican Church.
 It was built in 1858 by the English community.
 Interestingly, the Catholic archbishop at the time ordered that the church doors be built smaller than the doors of Valpo’s Catholic churches.
 It was closed during my visit, so I had to admire it from the outside.

 The second church is the more interesting of the two – the German Lutheran Church.
 Built in 1898, it was the first non-Catholic church in Chile to be allowed to have a bell tower.
 The pastor on duty during my visit was a very enthusiastic, funny, and knowledgable American expat.
-He explained the history of the church very thoroughly and also this Valparaíso’s link to Valparaiso, IN.
+He explained the history of the church very thoroughly and also the Chilean Valparaíso’s link to Valparaiso, IN.
 Because of the hospitality of the pastor, this was one of the top attractions in town for me.

 From St. Paul’s, you can walk down Almirante Montt back to Plaza Aníbal Pinto or continue along to Paseo Dimalow.